Calendar | Rec | Journal Gazette

 Calendar

-Coaches Corner Coed Softball League looking for teams of five men and five women for league beginning Sept.
-12; 704-4486 for information.

-Calendar announcements can be submitted by fax to 461-8648, by email to jgsports@jg.net or by mail to Sports Calendar, The Journal Gazette, 600 W. Main St., Fort Wayne, IN 46802.
+Calendar announcements can be submitted by fax to 461-8648, by email to jgsports@jg.net or by mail to Sports Calendar, The Journal Gazette, 600 West Main Street, Fort Wayne, 46802.
 Items should be submitted at least two weeks in advance of the event.

 Share this articleShare on facebook Share on twitter Email story